All Categories Login Register View Cart Search Terms How to Order Sell To Us About Us Join Our Mailing List Contact Us

 There is a repaired crack in the tip of topmost arm as well as minor fracture on the upper side of the left ray (both shown in the photographs).
 The damage is not very significant given the overall massive size of the star.
 Overall, this is still a very attractive and impressive piece.

-The 14mm x 40mm ribbon bar was apparently made from ribbon made by a different contractor since it still shows bright color.
-The metal device fastened to it that indicates the grade of the award is 20 mm in diameter.
+The 14mm x 40mm ribbon bar was apparently made from ribbon by a different contractor since it still shows bright color.
+The metal device fastened to it is 20 mm in diameter.
 The ribbon has two internal snaps for attaching to the uniform by slipping over a loop that would have been permanently fastened to the uniform coat.

 With the exception of the fact that there was no "commander" degree (i.e. with a badge worn at the neck - which communist orders always seemed to avoid), this was a fairly traditional order of merit in its original concept, which is probably why it only existed for about three years.
 While it was fairly quickly phased out, its insignia was not recalled and continued to be worn by recipients.